Handyfff/Factorio-Mod-Updater/README.md

 After downloading the mods you like, you should have some .zip files.
 Use WinRAR, 7Zip or any other compression software to extract all those .zip files.
 There should be a separate folder for each .zip file after extraction.

 Then copy all those folders to C:\Users\yourusername\Appdata\Roaming\Factorio\mods.
-Make sure to tick hidden files in the View section of your File Explorer to show AppData folder.
+Also, make sure to tick hidden files in the View section of your File Explorer to show AppData folder.

+If you are using any other OS than Windows then the mods folder should be here:
+For Linux: ~/. factorio/mods.
+For Mac OS X: ~/Library/Application Support/factorio/mods.

-After that launch the game.
+After copying and pasting the mods folders, simply launch the game.

-if everything goes smooth without any errors then move to Update section below.
+If everything goes smooth without any errors then move to Update section below.
 Otherwise disable the mods causing the errors and make sure to delete their folders from the mods folder mentioned above.

 # Updating the Mods
 # For Windows